Footing vs Foundation: Key Structural Differences Every Builder Should Know

 • Confusing bearing capacity with bearing pressure

-These mistakes delay inspections and increase costs.
+These little language mistakes can delay inspections and tack on extra costs.

 Prevention strategies include: